NZ warm down – day 17

 The sun even started to come out and the rain disappeared!
 Parts were quite picturesque.

-I arrived in Lincoln with time for a quick coffee before heading to find my warmshowers host for the night.
+I arrived in Lincoln with time for a quick coffee before heading to find my warmshowers hosts for the night.
 Bev and Ross were very easy going and great to meet and we spent the evening discussing good places to cycle and travel in general.

 And so the end is near!
 Tomorrow I just have a few kilometres to ride on the rail trail into Christchurch, a bit of exploring in the city and then the trip (and all the hard work cycling) is nearly over!